Greenstand/treetracker-wallet-api/README.md

 1. Please don't visit the layer which is not next to you in the layer picture.

 For example, don't visit the repositories in the protocol layer.
-This principle of multiple layer design force every layer just communicate with the layer next to them, it makes things simple, and more decoupling.
+This principle of multiple layer design forces that every layer just communicate with the layers next to them, it makes things simple, and more decoupled.

-There is one thing this picture didn't express it clearly, the model layer is next to the protocol layer too, means routers can visit models directly.

-1. Don't bring protocol/Express elements into services and models.
+2. Don't bring protocol/Express elements into services and models.

-Business objects should not be responsible for knowing and stuff like HTTP request, Express and so on.
+Business objects should not be responsible for knowing stuff like HTTP request, Express.

 But there is an exception, we do add some HTTP stuff in the model layer, it is about the error handling system.
-When we got some problem in the business logic, we throws HttpError directly, to do it this way is because it would bring a lot of workload to define a whole Error Code system, and also it would be tedious to handle it in the protocol layer.
-Maybe this is a bad decision, anyway, any suggestion is welcome.
+When we got some problem in the business logic, we throws HttpError directly, doing it in this way is because it would bring a lot of workload to define a whole customized Error Code system, and also it would be tedious to handle it in the protocol layer.
+Maybe this is a bad decision, anyway, any suggestion and discussion are welcome.

-1. Don't bring DB elements from repositories into services and models.
+3. Don't bring DB elements from repositories into services and models.

-To let business object layer decouple with special technology platform, also, do not bring things like SQL, into the services and models.
+To let business object layer decoupled with special technology platform, also, do not bring things like SQL into the services and models.

 ### Something more about the Model layer

 Because we are not using ORM (Object Relationship Mapping) and not using object DB like Mongo, it's a bit challenge to build a Model system.
-Because we can not build models/objects like: a wallet, and assign methods to it which as a wallet class they should have, like: `wallet.transfer(token, anotherWallet)`, just like a classic model object in OOP world, it has its state, and the method it should have.
+Because we can not build models/objects like: a wallet, with the properties it has (like: name, create time), and assign methods to it which as a wallet class they should have, like: `wallet.transfer(token, anotherWallet)`, just like a classic model object looks like in OOP world, having its state, and the methods it should have.

 Thanks Knex, we can use it to easily retrieve objects from SQL DB, but they are simple value object, not model.

-So the trade-off way we are using is building model object JUST with the entity identity (e.g. primary key), but don't have any other properties, if we want to visit them, require the DB(repository) at the moment, the reason that we don't cache the properties value is because it's too hard to maintain the state of object (sync with the DB).
+So the trade-off way we are using is building model object JUST with the identity (e.g. primary key), but don't have any other properties, if we want to visit them, require the DB(repository) at the moment, the reason that we don't cache the properties value is because it's too hard to maintain the state of object (sync with the DB), this might lead us to build a kinda ORM.

+So the things is: create model object with identity, as a Class, they have methods to do stuff, and request DB when we need to visit the state/data which was stored in DB.

 ### About Class vs literal object